ceresBakalite/similarity/README.md

      In addition, these delays enabled us to accurately target retry attempts on stored procedures that we now knew did not experience a fatal error, which was a bonus.

+Runtime error logging

+     Enabled runtime error logging (log4net) as a semi-permanent feature.
+It is now a user-defined option whose default is now set to log to the cloud and works quietly in the background.
+Logging to file and to the console remain, but are disabled in production.

 [Hamming Distance as a Concept in DNA Molecular Recognition]: https://pubs.acs.org/doi/full/10.1021/acsomega.7b00053
 [Journal of Biomedical Semantics]: https://jbiomedsem.biomedcentral.com/articles/10.1186/s13326-019-0216-2